bensutherland/amplitools/README.md

 [F. Panel designer](#f-panel-designer)
 [G. Genomic coordinates](#g-characterize-genomic-location-of-panel)

+To get started, clone this repo onto your computer and change into the main directory.

 ## A. VariantCaller to genepop ##
-This section will allow you to convert the output of the Ion Torrent variantCaller to a genepop file that can be used for analyzing technical replicates or to go into other population genetic or parentage analyses.
+Convert [VariantCaller](#add link) output to a genepop file for downstream analysis.
+An example of the input file is provided [here](#toadd)

 #### 00. Data preparation
 Ensure that your input filename is only alphanumeric characters connected with hyphens or underscores (no spaces).

-Put any number of tab-delimited Ion Torrent VariantCaller output (suffix: xls) in the folder `02_input_data`.
-An example of the data can be found here: [test data](#TOADD)
+Copy any number of input files in the folder `02_input_data`.

 #### 01. Prepare genotype block ####